Cyber Crime Community Resources

 NW3C provides a nationwide support system for law enforcement and regulatory agencies involved in the prevention, investigation and prosecution of economic and high-tech crime.
 Training options include instruction in all areas of economic and cyber crime investigation and prosecution.
-Classes are taught at regional training facilities.

 An RCFL is a one-stop, full service forensics laboratory and training center devoted entirely to the examination of digital evidence in support of criminal investigations such as: Terrorism, Child Pornography, Crimes of Violence, Trade secret theft, Theft or destruction to intellectual property, Financial crime, Property crime, Internet crimes, fraud.
 For more information see Regional Computer Forensics Laboratories (RCFLs).